GaloisInc/mctrace/MCTRACE.md

    architecture.
  - Platform API implementations are subject to the following
    restrictions:
+   - The Platform API implementation must be provided as a single object file to MCTrace.
-   - Functions in the Platform API implementation must be self-contained and cannot call other functions even in the same object file.
+   - The Platform API implementation must be self-contained: functions in the implementation are allowed to call other functions in the object file, but cannot call functions outside of it, including functions from the standard library.
    - Functions cannot make use of global variables.